xenovacivus/STM32DiscoveryVCP/README.md

 STM32DiscoveryVCP
 =================

-This is a minimalistic project for the CooCox IDE which sets up a Virtual COM Port project for the STM32F4xx Discovery Board.
-All files not necessary for the STM32F4xx board or virtual com port have been removed, and as many of the standard CooCox library files are used as possible.
-The only non-standard directories are usb_conf and usb_lib.
+This is a minimalistic project for the CooCox IDE which sets up a Virtual COM Port project for the [STM32F4xx Discovery Board](http://www.st.com/web/en/catalog/tools/FM116/SC959/SS1532/PF252419).
+This project includes only the files necessary to compile for the STM32F4 as a VCP and uses the standard CooCox library files whenever possible.

+The goals of this project are:
+* Provide a VCP project that works out-of-the box with CooCox
+* Provide a nice clean base from which to build other projects (because everything needs a VCP)

 IDE and Compiler Setup